digital-land/service-handbook/docs/what-we-do/index.md

 The data is hard to build upon because its quality isn't managed consistently across the country.
 This means the data can be patchy, with invalid fields, and it may not be up-to-date.
 This means the data isn't reliable and it's hard to trust.

 You might find some data available elsewhere, on data.gov.uk, for example.
 But when you try to collect it, you may be asked to apply for a licence or pay for the data.
-Because planning data isn't openly available and can be expensive to procure from a private company, the market for digital planning services is squeezed, hampering innovation.
+Because planning data isn't openly available – as open data – and can be expensive to procure from a private company, the market for digital planning services is squeezed, hampering innovation.
 Researchers and analysts in government may find themselves paying for data that has been produced by government, a waste of public money.

 The Planning Data service aims to solve this by